The revised technology learning area

-So to explore those revised technological areas.
-They’re the context, that's where we situate our learning and most people would call them things like, “Oh I am working in a food context.
+So to explore those revised technological areas, they’re the context, that's where we situate our learning, and most people would call them things like, “Oh I am working in a food context.
 I'm working in a materials context or a digital context or a DVC context.”
-So they’re the things if you like ring fence.
-Each of those areas has its own knowledge base and skill set but those are developed within the three strands and link to the AOs.
+So they’re the things [that we would say are the] ring fence.
+Each of those areas has its own knowledge base and skill set, but those are developed within the three strands and link to the AOs.

 What are the achievement objectives?

-Now note we don't have a prescriptive curriculum so while we have generic achievement objectives that are unpacked and you can read about how that looks in terms of learning in the indicators of progression.
+Now note, we don't have a prescriptive curriculum, so while we have generic achievement objectives that are unpacked, you can read about how that looks in terms of learning in the indicators of progression.
 So while we have the achievement objectives, which are the high-level statements, we do have a set of indicators that unpack what those achievement objectives could look like within that learning situation.

 And it's really important to remember that we are trying to develop conceptual understanding as well as knowledge and skill.
-And that conceptual understanding is not only within the context of the technological area, but also about at the strand level related to the achievement objectives so that a student will be creating an outcome that it's not just skills based but it is relevant to and related to things like being fit for purpose, it meets its specifications, and end user requirements.
+And that conceptual understanding is not only within the context of the technological area but also about at the strand level, related to the achievement objectives.
+[Thus], a student will be creating an outcome that it's not just skills-based, but it is relevant to and related to things like being fit for purpose, it meets its specifications, and end user requirements.

 How do DDDO progress outcomes fit with the strands?

-So when you look at the curriculum statements on the web you don't see this lovely coloured version but it's really important that you practise looking at the progress outcomes with the lens of the strands so you can see how they relate.
+So, when you look at the curriculum statements and the web, you don't see this lovely coloured version, but it's really important that you practise looking at the progress outcomes with the lens of the strands so you can see how they relate.

-So they described that they would create a movie that had a set of attributes.
-They sequenced it and drew on their instructional writing to draw up the stages of the movie and then they looked at what the inputs and outputs were so that they could actually draw on the progress outcome as a piece of work.
+So, they're thinking about images, the school poster that exists, how they might narrate something and create an authentic piece of work.
+So, they described that they would create a movie that had a set of attributes.
+They sequenced it and drew on their instructional writing to draw up the stages of the movie, and then they looked at what the inputs and outputs were so that they could actually draw on the progress outcome as a piece of work.